Conditional Predictive Inference for Missing Outcomes: Main results

 Thus the coverage in Theorem~\ref{thm:MAR_known_p_A_X} is lower than the target coverage level $1-\alpha$ by at most $\eps$, where $\eps$ is due to the discretization step.
 We will see in experiments that this bound represents a worst case scenario, and the coverage empirically tends to still be close to $1-\alpha$.
-Also, to attain a provable $(1-\alpha')$-coverage for some $\alpha'\in[0,1]$, we can set $\eps$ and $\alpha$ appropriately---for instance, $\alpha = 0.8\alpha'$ and $ \eps = 0.2\alpha'$.
+Observe that, to attain a provable $(1-\alpha')$-coverage for some $\alpha'\in[0,1]$, we can set $\eps$ and $\alpha$ appropriately---for instance, $\alpha = 0.8\alpha'$ and $ \eps = 0.2\alpha'$.
+That is, the pro-CP procedure provides an exact distribution-free control of the relaxed feature-conditional guarantee.

 We provide a brief intuition for the discretization strategy and the proof of Theorem~\ref{thm:MAR_known_p_A_X}.
 The method ensures that the odds ratio of the propensity scores of two features $x_1$ and $x_2$ in the same bin is in the interval $[({1+\eps})^{-1}, 1+\eps]$.
-This results in the approximate exchangeability of outcomes in the same bin, after conditioning on the missingness indicators.
-We show that such an exchangeable distribution is within a total variation distance of $\eps$ after partitioning, leading to our bound.
+This results in the approximate exchangeability of outcomes in the same bin.
+We show that such an exchangeable distribution is within a total variation distance of $\eps$ after binning, leading to our bound.
 The proof relies on a new theoretical result (\Cref{lem:dtv_0_1}) showing that propensity score discretization leads to approximate independence between the distributions of $Y$ and $A$.
 We think that this result may have further uses, such as in studying propensity score matching in causal inference \citep{abadie2016matching}.